Third Hour Now up and running on the Rush Limbaugh program.

 It's called Playing God in Yellowstone.

-Well, the the back to nature, folks, uh, you know, the Smokey the Bear gang, what is their goal then?
+Well, the back to nature folks, you know, the Smokey the Bear gang, what is their goal then?

-I I think the empirical evidence on this is pretty clear, uh, whether it's the experiment in Montana or in Maine.
+I think the empirical evidence on this is pretty clear, whether it's the experiment in Montana or in Maine.

-Well, I I think you have to go read what they actually write.
+Well, I think you have to go read what they actually write.

-If you read Paul Ehrlich, and I can remember when he came to the University of Montana when I was a freshman, and he said that by the year two thousand, the world population would be twelve billion, and the number one medical problem in America would be starvation.
+If you read Paul Ehrlich, and I can remember when he came to the University of Montana when I was a freshman, and he said that by the year 2000, the world population would be 12 billion, and the number one medical problem in America would be starvation.

-Now the world population in two thousand was six billion.
+Now, the world population in 2000 was 6 billion.

 Number one medical problem was obesity.